 Spicy Stir-Fried Swiss Chard

-This Spicy Asian Stir-Fried Swiss Chard has just enough heat to get your attention and this swiss chard recipe is low-carb, gluten-free, dairy free, vegan, and South Beach Diet friendly!
-Use Stir-Fry Recipes to find more recipes like this one.
+This Spicy Stir-Fried Swiss Chard has just enough heat to get your attention and this is fun for a new way to cook healthy Swiss Chard!

-I found a recipe for Asian-Style Chard in From Asparagus to Zucchini, A Guide to Cooking Farm-Fresh Seasonal Produce but when Jake and I started to cook this we decided to spice it up quite a bit.
+I found a recipe for Asian-Style Chard in From Asparagus to Zucchini, A Guide to Cooking Farm-Fresh Seasonal Produce (affiliate link) but when Jake and I started to cook this we decided to spice it up quite a bit.
 I also used a lot less Hoisin Sauce, since it’s high in sugar, and added a few other tastes to the sauce.

 Besides the great flavor, one thing I loved about this recipe was that is uses both the stems and the leaves of the chard, cooking the stems a few minutes before the leaves are added to the wok.
 If you have Swiss chard in your garden or CSA box, Jake and I both give this recipe two thumbs up!
 And check out my Salute to Swiss Chard for more Swiss Chard ideas!